just-ai/jaicf-jaicp-caila-template/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 1. After deployment open the app and copy the URL of the app to clipboard.
-2. Then go to [Dialogflow](https://dialogflow.com), create a new agent and setup a fulfillment URL.
+2. Then go to JAICP Web Interface, open your project settings, select webhook type of connection and paste your URL.
-3. Enable fulfillment for every intent in you agent.
-4. Click on _Google Assistant_ link on the left side bar to create a new Google Assistant Action connected to your Dialogflow agent.
-5. That's it!
-You now can start the app and see how you server responds with some responses.
+3. Configure all channels you want to use and restart your application in Heroku.
+4. That's it!
+Now all the channels will communicate through your bot.

 ### How to upload code changes to Heroku